beaconsproject/movement_explorer/docs/datasets.md

 ### Input 1: Animal movement data

 The animal movement data needs to be in a CSV format with the attributes listed below.
 The easiest way to create this file is to use [BEACONs Movement Mapper](https://beaconsproject.shinyapps.io/movement_mapper/) to define migration and seasonal segments.
-See Input two below if you do not have this attribute..
+See Input 2 below if you do not have this attribute.

 Format:
 - Text file - comma separated values (".csv")